LABETE/srvup_and_drf/README.md

-Site to sell video content.
+Site to sell video content with django and django rest framework.